ethersphere/swarm-guide/contents/configuration.rst

 ..  note::  Even though you do not need the ethereum blockchain, you will need geth to generate a swarm account ($BZZKEY), since this account determines the base address that your swarm node is going to use.

-To suppress any ENS name resolution, use the `--ens-api ''` option.
+To suppress any ENS name resolution, use the ``--ens-api ''`` option.

 .. code-block:: none

   go-swarm --bzzaccount $BZZKEY \
          --datadir $DATADIR \
-         --ens-api '' \
+         --ens-api ''
-         --password ~/password.file

-Assuming `password.file` contains the password to your bzzaccount.

 The ``go-swarm`` daemon will seek out and connect to other swarm nodes.
 It manages its own peer connections independent of ``geth``.

-Using swarm together with the Ropsten testnet blockchain ENS
+Using Swarm together with the Ropsten testnet blockchain ENS
 -------------------------------------------------------------

 In case you don't yet have a testnet account, run